Friday, July 28, 2017

 Solidified volcanic lava are aplenty in Dujuan Lake.

-Our visit to the Park finally ended at the Tianchi or the Heavenly Lake, a mountaintop crater lake.
-It was by far the most challenging because of the need to climb 998 steps up and then 768 steps down.
+Our visit to the park concluded at Tianchi, also known as the Heavenly Lake - a breathtaking mountaintop crater lake.
+Reaching it, however, was no easy feat.
+This final leg of the journey proved to be the most physically demanding, requiring us to climb 998 steps up and then descend another 768 steps on the way down.

 Part of Tianchi.